Tom Farley Bio

 Tom and his bands have opened for a variety of groups including Poco, Firefall, and Bruce Hornsby and the Range.

 In 2019, Tom and Alton Riddick began SEVA Sound: a company dedicated to the development and marketing of music products and services from Southeast Virginia...beginning with multi-Instrumental Loop Collections and Rights Managed Standard and Enhanced Music Licensing.
-With an ever-present objective of monetizing the creative and original talents of and for the many artists from Southeast Virginia, SEVA Sound strives to develop a community of artists and published works that will represent and showcase the collective sound of Southeast Virginia: "Our Home...Our Sound...SEVA Sound."
+With an ever-present objective of monetizing the creative and original talents of and for the many artists from Southeast Virginia, SEVA Sound strives to develop a collection of artists and published works that will represent and showcase the sound of Southeast Virginia: "Our Home...Our Sound...SEVA Sound."

 Male Songwriter of the Year

 Video of the Year - Free Me

 In 2021 Tom opened a new (albeit brief) relationship with Malcolm Campbell and Silent Voices International Radio...gaining airplay recognition and developing the podcast series "The Path Taken (A Musician's Story)" ...produced and hosted by Tom and Alton...featuring the stories, the songs and special moments from Tom's fifty-years in music, production, collaborations, engineering and education...through conversations, stories, and sessions with the friends and colleagues that have both influenced and collaborated with Tom in the studio and on stage.
 And...most importantly...their reflections on their career in music both before and after the "intersection" of the paths they have taken as individuals.
 The podcast series is hosted and produced by Tom Farley and Alton Riddick.